demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 ---
-title: "Handling User Singup Form and Validation"
+title: "Handling User signup Form and Validation"
 date: 2017-08-19T16:37:26+05:30
 tags: [suave, chessie, forge]
 ---

 In the [last blog post]({{< relref "static-assets.md" >}}), we added a cool landing page for *FsTweet* to increase the user signups.
 But the signup form and its backend are not ready yet!

-In this fourth part, we will be extending *FsTweet* to serve the singup page and implement its backend HTTP backend without persistence
+In this fourth part, we will be extending *FsTweet* to serve the signup page and implement its backend HTTP backend without persistence

 ## A New File For User Signup